juhasev/sample-ninja-help/segments.md

 SampleNinja segments define sample populations with some established qualification i.e. Woman - Divorced - 30 to 40.
 By default, all sample segments obey the panel business rules defined in the panel settings, however if you **designate** a segment as a filter, by default the business rules no longer apply.
 However you can still turn the business rules for a filter depending on your use case.

 You can additionally view your team's shared segment by clicking on the **SHARED** tab.
 This tab shows Segments created by co-workers have built and that have been shared the entire team.
-In addition to this there is a Show mine **On/Off** switch which filters out your own definitions when turned on.

 > There are no limits to the number of segments that you can define.